 Wool from different types of animals has different names.
 For example, merino wool is made from merino sheep hair.
 Cashmere wool is made from cashmere goat hair.
 Qiviut wool comes from musk oxen.

 Shearing wool-producing animals is necessary for their health.
 Over thousands of years, these animals have been selectively bred for wool production.
 They are domesticated.
-If the wool is not shorn, it will continue growing, become matted, and make the animal sick.
-A sheep can die if it is not shorn.
-Shearing the sheep during the spring also helps the animal stay cool during the summer.
+If the wool is not shorn, it will continue growing and make the animal sick.

 Some types of wool are more valuable than others due to the natural properties of the animal’s hair.
 Where the animal came from can also play a role in the quality of the wool.
-Generally, wool made from finer hairs is more valuable because it feels softer.
+Generally, wool made from finer hairs is more valuable because it feels softer to the touch.

-Wool can be used to make a wide range of garments including sweaters, hats, shirts, pants, socks, gloves, undergarments, blankets, and more.
+Sheep’s wool can be used to make a wide range of garments including sweaters, hats, shirts, pants, socks, gloves, undergarments, wool blankets, and more.

 Fleece is breathable